ikmalk/El-Corona/README.md

 - **Committing to master branch**
 1. Open the folder of your project and open git bash
 2. Type: `git status`
-3. See the file name you have not added
+3. See the file name you have not added / have removed
-4. Type: `git add filename`
+4. Type: `git add/rm filename` //add for `add` and `rm` for remove
 5. Type: `git commit -m "Your commit message here"`
 6. Type: `git push` to send it online in the github repository.